 The invasion of crown vetch into natural areas in Midwestern states is having a significant impact on plant diversity and wildlife habitat.
 The plant is a prolific seed producer, spreading by seed and rhizomes.

-In 2015, refuge Biological Science Technician Calvin Gehri evaluated the site to determine if crown vetch had reinvaded.
-The site had not been treated since 2007 and Gehri reported that control remained good to excellent.
-Crown vetch cover was about 10 to 15 percent (85 to 90% control) eight years after application compared to greater than 90 percent cover prior to treatment in 2007.
+Eight years following application, refuge Biological Science Technician Calvin Gehri evaluated the site to determine if crown vetch had reinvaded.
+The site had not been treated since the initial application, and Gehri reported that control remained good to excellent.
+Crown vetch cover was about 10 to 15 percent eight years after application compared to greater than 90 percent cover prior to treatment (85 to 90% control).

 Reed canary grass (Phalaris arundinacea) and nettles (Urtica dioica L.) currently occupy niches once dominated by crown vetch.
 Although neither plant is considered to be desirable, nettles allow other native plants to establish and are used by some native butterflies.
 Both reed canary grass and nettles provide competition that minimized crown vetch re-invasion.
 Depending on habitat objectives, establishing desirable plants may be a consideration with future control efforts.

 Dr. Mark Renz of the University of Wisconsin conducted field trials near Barneveld, Wisconsin to study efficacy of Milestone® specialty herbicide applied to crown vetch at three growth stages.
 Milestone was applied to crown vetch at the bud (June), flower (July), and fall (October) growth stages.
 Evaluations included visual percent control and cover of crown vetch, and percent visual injury to grasses one to two years following treatment.